“Communication — the human connection — is the key to personal and career success.” – Paul J. Meyer

 To communicate effectively – both internally and externally – your business needs a well-defined voice.
 A strong brand narrative that understands who the business is (its history, its journey, and its reason for being) and how to communicate this story effectively.

-Once you have a brand narrative, you must share it internally and externally.
+Once you have a brand narrative, share it internally and externally.
 Your marketing department should already be doing this with your customers, but you need to communicate it with your employees, too.

-For instance, when a new employee starts working for you, you should provide internal marketing content.
-Perhaps a leaflet outlining the company history, the company’s personality and outlook, and its market position.
+For instance, when a new employee starts working for you, introduce them to the team and send them relevant and engaging internal marketing content.
+Recent articles, reports, the company’s personality and outlook, its market position and style guidelines.